-For Nonparticipating Providers, claim payments are based on the Plan's Payment Obligation, which for non participating dentists is the treating dentist's submitted charge or the Table of Allowances established solely by Delta Dental, whichever is less.
+For Nonparticipating Providers, claim payments are based on the Plan's Payment Obligation, which for nonparticipating dentists is the treating dentist's submitted charge or the amount established solely by Delta Dental, whichever is less.
 Reimbursement is based off 50% of the Allowed Amount.
-The Table of Allowances is a schedule of fixed dollar maximums established by Delta Dental for services rendered by a licensed dentist who is a nonparticipating dentist.
 Claim payments are sent directly to the covered person.